Eric Johnson (Texas politician): Second term

 On September 22, 2023, Johnson announced he was switching parties to become a Republican, stating that his views on police, low property taxes, and abortion were more in line with the Republican platform than the Democratic one.
 In response, the chair and vice-chair of the Texas Democratic Party rebuked Johnson as "an ineffective and truant mayor."
 Several other Dallas Democrats also expressed disapproval.
 However, Texas Republicans, including governor Greg Abbott and Texas House of Representatives speaker Dade Phelan, commended Johnson on his decision.
 As a result of Johnson's party switch, Dallas became the largest city in the United States with a Republican mayor, surpassing neighboring Fort Worth.
-In July of 2024, Johnson made his first appearance at the Republican National Convention.
+In July 2024, Johnson made his first appearance at the Republican National Convention.

 Controversies

+Dallas City Hall Building's Future

+Johnson was among the most vocal proponents of a plan to vacate the I.M.
+Pei-designed Dallas City Hall building.
+Proponents of the plan have called for demolishing the building and sell to private developers to create a mixed-use entertainment district with the goal of spurring development in the southern area of the city's central business district.
+In May, the Dallas Mavericks announced that they would not pursue a plan to build an arena in the area.
+The effort has drawn criticism for its lack of transparency.

 Civility

 At his inauguration, Johnson vowed to bring civility back to Dallas City Hall.
 This was a rebuke to what many saw as an aggressive style by some members of the Dallas City Council, which turned off some voters.
 Since becoming mayor, city officials, political consultants, and city hall watchers have criticized him as aloof, difficult to track down, and authoritarian.
 They describe Johnson's mayoral style as being dependent on interpersonal politics, rewarding loyalists while threatening and obstructing opponents.